Title: Employee Records

 The university respects the right to individual privacy and its employees will work to ensure that right.
 As a general guideline, the university will only retain one official personnel file of personally identifiable information relating to employment and work performance.
 The Provost's Office or Dean's offices; and the HR Information Systems office in the Human Resources Department will maintain and ensure controlled access to the personnel files of faculty.
 The HR Information Systems office will maintain and ensure controlled access to staff personnel files.
 The Student Employment Office or Graduate Office, and Payroll Office will maintain and ensure controlled access to student employee personnel files.
 Information that is appropriate to maintain includes:

 - Personnel information relating to hire, compensation, and performance.

 Employees are responsible for updating necessary personal data as appropriate.
 Employees have the right to access their personnel files.
 They also have the right to submit a document to the file if they wish to correct inaccurate information or express disagreement with information on file.
-The employee should also provide his or her supervisor with a copy of submitted items.
+The employee should also provide their supervisor with a copy of submitted items.

-Other employee information may be kept at the University but not included in the personnel file.
+Other employee information may be kept at the university but not included in the personnel file.
 These records are critical to a service or compliance agency but not appropriate for inclusion in the personnel record.
-Examples of these record sources are the Employee Relations office, office of Equal Opportunity and Diversity, office of Foreign Faculty and Scholars, University Health Services, Payroll, and Public Safety.
+Examples of these record sources are the HR Employee Relations Office, Office of Equity, Office of Inclusion, Diversity and Equal Opportunity, Office of Foreign Faculty and Scholars, University Health and Counseling Services, Payroll Office, and Public Safety.
 These functions are responsible for maintaining the confidentiality of records in their care and for controlling access to these records.